wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

 - **How do React Fragments solve the single root element requirement?**
 - **What is metadata and why is it important in application design?**

----

-### 💬 Pro Tip:

-Data-driven architecture is everywhere in professional development.
-Think of your zones.js file as the "DNA" of your game — change the data, and the entire game experience changes without touching any component code.
-This separation makes apps scalable and maintainable.